jeffwhite530/Slurm-in-Kubernetes/README.md

 - kubectl (configured for your Kubernetes cluster)
 - Helm

-## Deploying
+### Build the Slurm container image

+This will use Packer, Docker, and Ansible to build a docker image on your PC.

-1. Build the Slurm container image.
+1. Build the image.

     ```shell
     cd packer